LMoller/Blog/content/post/getinvolved.md

-#### CLASSES are a great way to interact witht the community and grow your skills.
+#### CLASSES are a great way to interact with the community and grow your skills.

 For free